Brachycephalic Obstructive Airway Syndrome (BOAS)

-Who does BOAS affect?
+Which breeds does BOAS affect?

-Breeds with typical “short noses” are prone to this anatomical deficit.
+Brachycephalic dogs have typical “short noses” are prone to this anatomical deficit.
 Breeds such the Pug, French Bulldog, Bulldogs and Shih Tzu are most commonly associated with BOAS.
 Other breeds with longer noses can also be affected however this is less common.

 Typical signs and symptoms of BOAS surgery include; excessive noise when snoring, exercise intolerance and in more severe cases episodes of collapse.
 If your dog suffers from gagging, overheating during hot weather, excessive noise when snoring, exercise intolerance or even episodes of collapse then perhaps your pet needs surgical correction.
 Clinical examination from one of our vet’s will confirm any suspected BOAS case.

-How is BOAS fixed?
+How is BOAS in dogs fixed?

+The main focus of treatment is unblocking the airways.
 Our veterinary surgeon will perform a resection of the soft palate (reducing the excessive soft palette skin that causes the loud snoring) and a Stenotic nare resection (widening of the nostrils improving air flow).